Occipital Neuralgia: Causes, Diagnosis and Treatment

 Diagnosis of Occipital Neuralgia

-Your doctor will inquire about your medical history as well as injuries in past.
-They'll also perform physical tests.
-They'll apply firm pressure to the back of your head to see if they can replicate your pain.
+Your doctor will inquire about your medical history as well as injuries in the past.

 The first thing you'll want to do is to decrease pain and discomfort.
 For that, you can try the below things.